 Modern Waltz: Open Impetus

 The Open Impetus is usually a silver level Modern Waltz figure.
-For the full list of Modern Waltz figures corresponding to each medal level, as per the Imperial Society for Teachers of Dancing (ISTD), see the Figure List for Modern Waltz.
+For the full list of Modern Waltz figures corresponding to each medal level, as per the book “Ballroom Technique” and the Imperial Society for Teachers of Dancing (ISTD) see the Figure List for Modern Waltz.

 Open Impetus (Man)